matplotlib/mpl-altair/_posts/altair-to-mpl-scatter-part2.md

 ---

 # Making a Complex Scatter Plot
-At the time of writing, mpl-altair does not support bar charts, so this post will show how to create a bar chart in Altair, Matplotlib, and how mpl-altair _should_ implement bar chart conversion in the future.
+At the time of writing, mpl-altair does not support scatter plots with nominal or ordinal color encodings, so this post will show how to create a complex scatter plot in Altair, Matplotlib, and how mpl-altair _should_ implement the chart conversion in the future.

 In the first part, we made a simple scatter plot.
 This post will look at a more complex plot.
 We'll use the cars dataset again: